 I opted to stay mainly in the larger cities, and then travel from there on daytrips to other locations.
 This meant less lugging my luggage around – which is always a bonus!

 Before we get stuck into the real meat of the choices, there are a couple of ways you can stay in the country for free.
 First is through couch surfing.
 There is of course the pioneering Couchsurfing site, which requires a subscription fee for you to sign up, before allowing you access to the thousands of people in Tunisia willing to host travelers for no cost.
 A newer entrant on the scene is Travel Ladies, which is an app specifically aimed at female couch surfers looking to stay with other women.
 There are far fewer people on here, but it’s a solid concept, so worth checking out.

 Another free alternative is housesitting.
-Again, there isn’t a great deal on offer in Tunisia, but still worth a look on the off chance that you find a gorgeous pad and don’t mind keeping an eye on a pet or two.
+Again, there isn’t a great deal on offer in Tunisia, but still worth a look on the off chance that you find a gorgeous pad and don’t mind keeping an eye on a pet in exchange for free accommodation.